 Because the College takes each report seriously, it will not tolerate the filing of false reports.
-It is a violation of College policy and the Code of Student Rights and Responsibilities to file a false report with malicious intent.
+It is a violation of College policy and the Student Code of Conduct file a false report with malicious intent.
 It may also violate criminal statues and constitute civil defamation.

 Hazing (sex or gender-based)

 An act committed on the basis of sex or gender that is likely to endanger the mental or physical health or safety of a student or cause social ostracism to any person within the College community for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in a group or organization.
 The express or implied consent of the Complainant is not a defense.
 Apathy or acquiescence in the presence of Hazing are not neutral acts; if the mere presence of a person during an act of Hazing is determined to be encouraging or a contributing factor to the conduct that constitutes Hazing, the person may still be found responsible for Hazing.

 Non-Consensual Sexual Contact (or attempts to commit same)

 Having sexual contact with another individual without Consent.
 Sexual contact includes any intentional contact with the intimate parts of another, including but not limited to the breasts, groin, genitals, buttocks, mouth, or any other body part touched in a sexual manner, disrobing or exposure of another’s body, causing an individual to touch their own intimate body parts, or any other bodily contact in a sexual manner.